Vocabulary dictionary

 wide

-, full of golDEN→デン grain.
-The topography and climate of Japan are far more suitable to growing rice than wheat, so in Japanese (た)came to mean a rice paddy, a wet field with raised walkways .
+, full of GOLDEN→デン grain.
+Away from the high plains of Central Asia, the topography and climate are far more suitable to growing rice than wheat, so in Japan and elsewhere came to mean た, a rice paddy, a wet field with raised walkways .

 (*l'iːŋ)